 Getting started

-AI Enabler Proxy is a feature that allows you to route requests to different Large Language Model (LLM) providers based on complexity and associated cost.
+AI Enabler Proxy is a feature that allows you to route requests to different external Large Language Model (LLM) providers.

 You can run the AI Enabler Proxy in your Kubernetes cluster or use the one on the Cast AI platform.
 In both cases, the Proxy expects the request to follow the OpenAI API contract described in the OpenAI API Reference documentation.
 The response will also follow the OpenAI API contract.